A CNN report last week detailed the deaths of more than 700 patients prescribed an antipsychotic therapy drug for Parkinson’s disease.

 As a “breakthrough therapy” drug, Nuplazid had to show, using early clinical data, that it offered substantial improvements over existing treatments.
-It was approved based on a six-week study of about 200 patients.
+It was approved based on a

 In an email to the San Diego Tribune, the FDA acknowledged that it had been aware of the drug’s “complex safety profile” since its approval.

 The safety concerns led to special “black box” warnings on the product labeling — including that “elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death.”

 The ISMP analysis also showed 487 reports of hallucinations among people prescribed the drug.
 The nonprofit said this likely shows “that the drug was making some psychosis worse, or in other instances, it was not providing the expected benefit.”

 The FDA tracks “adverse event reports” like this for all approved drugs.
 These reports include deaths, side effects, and other issues experienced by people taking a medication.

 They can be submitted to the agency by consumers, caregivers, or medical professionals.

 Although adverse event reports raise concerns about the safety of Nuplazid, they don’t definitively show that the drug is more dangerous than expected.